 What is a motion for reconsideration?

-A motion for reconsideration is a legal request that allows you to ask the judge to reconsider his/her ruling based on facts or evidence that weren’t brought up at the original hearing.
+A motion for reconsideration is a legal request that allows you to ask the judge to reconsider his/her ruling.
 Depending on your state’s laws, a motion for reconsideration may be an option in situations:

 - where you are not satisfied with the judge’s order and believe the judge did not consider or properly examine certain evidence; or